Partnerships for Opportunity and Workforce and Economic Revitalization in Coal-Affected Appalachia (POWER)

 - Have been collaboratively designed by diverse state, local, and regional stakeholders

 - Building a competitive workforce, including strengthening the healthcare sector, and working to improve health conditions that affect economic vitality

 - Enhancing access to and use of broadband services

 - Strengthening substance abuse response

 - Developing industry clusters in communities

-Funds are also available in 2019 for technical assistance projects to assist communities and regions in developing plans and strategies for transforming their economic structures.
+Funds are also available for technical assistance projects to assist communities and regions in developing plans and strategies for transforming their economic structures.

 Eligible applicants include:

 - Indian tribes or a consortium of tribes

 - States, counties, cities, or other political subdivision of a state, including a special purpose unit of a state or local government engaged in economic or infrastructure development activities, or a consortium of political subdivisions